ZacharyJSchultz/Crime-Ridden-Pittsburgh-Neighborhoods/README.md

 ## Overview:

-This repository is designed to determine the best Pittsburgh neighborhood to commit crime, using Police Crime, Neighborhood Wealth, and Police Ticket(?)
-Data.
+This repository is designed to determine the best Pittsburgh neighborhood to commit crime, using Police Crime, Neighborhood Wealth, and Non-Traffic Citations Data.